How do you transition from beginner to intermediate yoga?

 How do you avoid injury when advancing your yoga practice from beginner to intermediate?

 The most effective way to prevent injury during your beginner-to-intermediate transition is to warm up deliberately, progress in small increments, and treat discomfort as information rather than weakness.
-The majority of yoga injuries at this stage occur when practitioners attempt intermediate poses like crow pose or warrior III before their supporting muscles, particularly core and shoulder stabilizers, are adequately conditioned.
-Consistent, gradual progression protects both your body and your long-term motivation to practice.

 • Pain recognition: Distinguish between productive challenge (muscle engagement, gentle stretching, mild trembling) and harmful pain (sharp sensations, joint discomfort, shooting pains)